No Royce Freeman? No problem for Oregon running back reserves

 For most of their careers at Oregon, the reserve running backs have played second fiddle to Freeman, who has had a solid lock on the starting job since stepping on campus in 2014.
 Now it could be their turn to shine in the spotlight.

-Oregon is looking for a bounce-back performance after its loss to Nebraska; Colorado will be no cakewalk, though.
+Oregon is looking for a bounce-back performance after its loss to Nebraska, but Colorado will be no cakewalk.
 The Buffaloes gave No. 4 Michigan three quarters of trouble at the Big House.
-Colorado is a better team this year than it has been in the past.

 Not having Freeman in a game like this could prove disastrous, but Campbell is not worried.